Running a VM group with autoscaling using Terraform

 -

-After creating an infrastructure, test your VM group and network load balancer.
+Once you created the infrastructure, test your instance group and network load balancer.

 Test your instance group and network load balancer